Accessible Courses

 • All video must provide closed caption transcripts.

-• Upload or record video using Panopto Video within your CANVAS course to automatically generate your videos closed captions.
+• Upload or record video using Panopto Video within your CANVAS course to automatically generate captions.

 • Auto-captions MUST be reviewed by a human.